New Registrations

 Last check (UTC) First seen (UTC) URL Screenshot Flags Details

-Screenshot of disable-cashpro-bankofamerica.com GSB Details
+Screenshot of bankofamericaonlineauth.com GSB Details

-Screenshot of securemyboa.com OpenPhish Details
+Screenshot of 179582-online-cashpro-bankofamerica.com Details

-Screenshot of bankofamericaenmexico.com Details
+Screenshot of bankofamericazone.info GSB Details

-Screenshot of loginauth-bankofamerica.com Details
+Screenshot of bankofamericalogin.website GSB Details

 Recently registered domains — may be used for phishing.
 Screenshots show parking pages while domains warm up.
 Use for Threat Hunting or watchlists.